matthew1000/gstreamer-cheat-sheet/test_streams.md

 gst-launch-1.0 videotestsrc ! videoconvert ! autovideosink
 ```

 This should display the test pattern in a window, that looks a
 bit like this:

 ![Test pattern window](images/test-pattern.png "Test pattern window")

-There are multiple test patterns available, such as
+There are multiple test patterns available, such as:

 | Pattern        | Example           |
 | ------------- |:-------------:|